jadetheda/TallTwinsTowerEnglish/readme.md

 [TODO: the "Stages Left" graphic currently overlaps the number in the center.]
+(Also tbh it say rows

 As far as I can tell, I've translated everything except the plain text and the credits.